TheCulliganMan/cookiecutter-reproducible-data-science/README.md

 Follow the instructions to get your directory set up.
 Then enter the directory.

+First thing you should probably do is `mv config/secrets_example config/secrets` and set the proper values.

 Build the application `bash bin/build-scripts/build-app-dockerfile.sh`.

 Build the notebooks if you want them `bash bin/build-scripts/build-notebook-dockerfile.sh`.

 Otherwise build all `bash bin/build-scripts/build-all.sh`.

+After projects are built, feel free to use the docker-compose files.
+There are three, one to start just the application (which defaults to `bash`), another that starts just the notebook with a shared volume mount the projecrt root.

 Project Structure
 -----------------